ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `base_emitter_block_render_distance`
 		- Type: `int`
 		- Allowed values: [`0`, `4294967295`]
 		- Sets the default maximum render distance, in blocks, between the camera and a particle emitter's world position.
-This value is used for particles that do not define a per-particle `emitter_block_render_distance`.
+This value is used for particles that do not define `particle_options.particles.<particle identifier>.emitter_block_render_distance`.
 	- `disable_all_rendering`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
 		- Disables all particle rendering.
-When enabled, this setting overrides all entries in `particles`.
+When enabled, this setting overrides all entries in `particle_options.particles`.
 	- `particles`
 		- Type: `object`
 		- Configures rendering overrides for individual particle identifiers.
 Entries may be added or removed as needed; particles without an entry use the settings inherited from the parent object.
 Particle identifiers can be found in the particle JSON files within the `.\particles\` folder of the an active resource pack (such as the vanilla one).
 Most particles can be previewed with the vanilla `/particle` command, although some require context-dependent data that the command does not provide.
 		- Fields:
 			- `<particle identifier>`
 				- Type: `object`
+				- Presence: optional
+				- Fallback when omitted: Subject to `particle_options.disable_all_rendering`, the particle uses `particle_options.base_emitter_block_render_distance` and is not individually disabled.
 				- Configures rendering overrides for the specified particle.
-Both fields are optional; omitted fields use their respective fallback behavior.
+Its two fields are independently optional; an empty override object has no effect.
 				- Fields:
 					- `emitter_block_render_distance`
 						- Type: `int`
+						- Presence: optional
 						- Allowed values: [`0`, `4294967295`]
+						- Fallback when omitted: Uses `particle_options.base_emitter_block_render_distance`.
-						- Overrides `base_emitter_block_render_distance` for this particle.
-When omitted, `base_emitter_block_render_distance` is used.
+						- Overrides `particle_options.base_emitter_block_render_distance` for this particle.
 					- `disable_rendering`
 						- Type: `bool`
+						- Presence: optional
 						- Allowed values: {`true`, `false`}
+						- Fallback when omitted: `false`.
 						- Disables rendering for this particle.
-When omitted, rendering is not individually disabled.
 	- Below is an example config that limits critical-hit particles and block destruction particles to 32 blocks, while completely disabling the mob spell particle:
 	```json
 	{